Offboarding checklist for structured exit management

 Why is a checklist important?

-Checklists are an excellent way to ensure that no important steps are forgotten when implementing a process.
-Especially if the process is easy to standardise and tasks are repeated regularly, a checklist should be used.
-The offboarding of departing employees is largely the same as onboarding, which is why the use of a checklist is also recommended for exit management.
+Checklists are excellent for ensuring that no important steps are forgotten when implementing a process.
+In particular, a checklist should be used if the process is easy to standardize and tasks are repeated regularly.
+The offboarding of departing employees, like onboarding, is largely the same, which is why using a checklist is also recommended for exit management.

 What does the offboarding checklist contain?